Zimbra-Community/shared-mailbox-toolkit/README.md

 ========================================================================

 ### Screenshot of Admin Zimlet and extension
-No need to have CLI access to create/revoke shares.
+No need to have CLI access to create/revoke root shares.
 ![alt tag](https://raw.githubusercontent.com/Zimbra-Community/shared-mailbox-toolkit/master/help/admin-zimlet.png)

 ### Screenshot of Client Zimlet